 Refuge in your own best qualities

 Begin by reflecting on our own best qualities; that our fundamental nature is good, kind, generous, patient, the way that we love to be treated by others is actually the way that we are naturally inside.
 But our natural kindness, generosity and patience and wisdom sometimes get obscured by disturbing thoughts and emotions, bad habits.
-But we can train our mind to let these disturbing thoughts and emotions subside, and let our natural goodness come out.
+We can train our mind to let these disturbing thoughts and emotions subside, and let our natural goodness come out.

 So feel that sense of confidence now, confidence in your natural goodness.